Macrometacorp/docs/docs/queryworkers/api-endpoints.md

 ## Query vs. Query Worker Endpoints

 You can use any unsaved query as an API endpoint, but best practice is to use saved queries (query workers) for the following reasons:
-- Query Workers have hard-coded URL paths.
-Queries all use the same generic `/feature/option/data` path.
+- Query workers have hard-coded URLs, while queries use a generic `/feature/option/data` path.
 - Query workers are cached across all GeoFabric locations.
 You can edit query workers while they are running, but an unsaved query must be redeployed if you need to update it.

 ## Bind Parameters Values vs. Placeholders